AVR-DOS File System

 Top Previous Next

 The AVR-DOS file system is written by Josef Franz Vögel.
 He can be contacted via the BASCOM forum.
-Note that it is not permitted to use the AVR-DOS file system for commercial applications without the purchase of a license.
-A license comes with the ASM source.

 Josef has put a lot of effort in writing and especially testing the routines.